OI-wiki/i18n/docs/basic/complexity.md

 T(n) = \begin{cases}\Theta(n^{\log_b a}) & f(n) = O(n^{\log_b a-\epsilon}) \\ \Theta(f(n)) & f(n) = \Omega(n^{\log_b a+\epsilon}) \\ \Theta(n^{\log_b a}\log^{k+1} n) & f(n)=\Theta(n^{\log_b a}\log^k n),k\ge 0 \end{cases}
 $$

-## Amortized Complexity <!---或者distributed?
-Amortized?-->
+## Amortized Complexity

 Algorithms tend to modify data in memory, and multiple executions of an algorithm will have impact on each other by modifying data.

 E.g., for the sorting-by-size operation in quicksort, the worst-case time complexity is seemed to be $O(n)$.
 But because of the divide-and-conquer process from quicksort, previous sorting operation reduces the length of the array every time.
-Therefore, the actual overall complexity is $O(n \log n)$, and the breakdowns over each sorting operation is $O(\log n)$. <!---这一段好难理解qaq -->
+Therefore, the actual overall complexity is $O(n \log n)$, and the breakdowns over each sorting operation is $O(\log n)$.

 The overall complexity of multiple operations divided by the number of operations is **Amortized Complexity**.